Battle of Guilford Courthouse - Conflict & Date:

 - 4,400 men

-Battle of Guilford Court House Overview:
+Battle of Guilford Court House - Background:

 In the wake of Lieutenant Colonel Banastre Tarleton's defeat at the Battle of Cowpens in January 1781, Lieutenant General Lord Charles Cornwallis turned his attention to pursuing Major General Nathanael Greene's small army.
 Racing through North Carolina, Greene was able to escape over the swollen Dan River before the British could bring him to battle.
 Making camp, Greene was reinforced by fresh troops and militia from North Carolina, Virginia, and Maryland.
 Pausing at Hillsborough, Cornwallis attempted to forage for supplies with little success before moving on to the forks of Deep River.